National Professional Qualification for Senior Leadership (NPQSL)

 Who can apply: You should be, or aspire to be, a senior leader with cross-school responsibilities, for example: an experienced middle leader, a Deputy Headteacher, an Assistant Headteacher or other senior staff.
 This includes senior leaders working across more than one school, for example, directors of teaching school alliances.

 Content areas: The 6 content areas across which you will develop your middle leadership knowledge and skills are: strategy and improvement, teaching and curriculum excellence, leading with impact, working in partnership, managing resources and risks and increasing capability.

 Final assessment: You will complete a school improvement project within your team, lasting at least 2 terms, aimed at reducing variation in pupil progress and attainment, and improving the efficiency and effectiveness of teaching.
 Through this project, you will need to demonstrate your competence through an assessment linked to the knowledge and skills set out in the 6 content areas.

 Registrations are taken through our partner Best Practice Network.
-The registration window for programmes starting in Autumn 2019 is now open and will close on Friday 26th July 2019.
+The registration window for programmes starting in autumn 2020 is open and will close in early September 2020.

 Use this link to register https://outstandingleaders.org/qualifications/npqsl/